-JPL1 enable or disable the GLAN ports on the X9DAX-7F/iF.
+JPL1 enable or disable the GLAN ports on the X9DAX-iF/7F and the 10GLAN ports on the X9DAX-iTF/7TF.
 See the table on the right for jumper settings.
 The default setting is Enabled.

 GLAN/10GLAN Enable Jumper Settings

 Jumper Setting Definition

 1-2 Enabled (default)

 2-3 Disabled